Group52CodePath/Week3/README.md

-## APP_NAME_HERE
+## TalkCode

 ### App Description
-// TODO: Add App Description
+A chatbot app that can advise a novice interested in the programming industry of the interview process prior to being hired at a tech company.

 ### App Idea Evaluation

-// TODO: Evaluate app across the following categories using the App Evaluation Protocol.
+- Category: Social / Life Skills

-- Mobile:
+- Mobile: Not necessarily, however it will make it easier for student who will be using the service.
-- Story:
+- Story: Teaches individuals interested in tech how to conduct technical interviews with recruiters.
-- Market:
+- Market: Any job seeker can use the app.
-- Habit:
+- Habit: Use the app for a span of 6-12 months until the skills needed to be fluent in the interview process has been solidified.
-- Scope:
+- Scope: Allow job seekers (mainly students) to learn about job interviews easier than existing resources

 ---